Royce Lewis Preview, Player Props: Twins vs. Pirates

 Royce Lewis At The Plate

-- Lewis is hitting .343 with three doubles, four home runs and five walks.
+- Lewis is batting .340 with four doubles, four home runs and five walks.

+- Lewis has reached base via a hit in 21 games this season (of 29 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.